Lodge a Complaint

 - Any other information you consider relevant.

-Once a complaint is received it will be assessed and registered within 7 business days.
-You will be provided with an identification number, and your complaint will be forwarded to a complaint handler for consideration.
+Once a complaint is received it will be registered.
+You will be provided with an identification number, and your complaint should be forwarded to a complaint handler for consideration.

 Charter of Victims Rights